MathewTWilliams/News-Category-Classifiers/README.md

 - web_scraper.py: Scrape the article text for each article that was selected by 'make_article_set.py'.
 Scraped text is saved to a JSON file.

+- text_cleaner.py: contains our methods to clean the text for the articles.
+Returns a a 2d-list where each row is a sentence and each column is a word in a sentence.

 - clean_article_texts.py: Take all of the scrapped text and clean it using our 'text_cleaner.py' script.

 - download_vec_models.py: Download the selected pre-trained Word Vector Models and save them.

 - get_vec_models.py: script used to access the downloaded Word Vector Models.

+- make_article_vecs.py: take our cleaned text for each article and calculate an embedding for each article.
+After doing so for each article, make our training and test data set splits.

+- get_article_vectors.py: Gives access to our article vectors.
+Can obtain either the training data set, test data, or both (combined).

+## Utility Scripts
+- constant.py: contains constant values important to the project.
+Mostly contains file path related items.

+- save_load_json.py: contains methods to load and save json files when not using Pandas related items.

+- re-scrape.py: The full explanation of this script is found at the top of the script itself.
+Needed to rescrape certain urls that weren't successfully scraped from web_scraper.py due to overloading the HuffPost server with too many requests.

+- classifier_metrics.py: calculates and saves a classification report given true labels, predictions, and the vector model used.

+- cluster_metrics.py: calculates and saves a report of import clustering metrics given clustering results and true labels.
+Since true labels are known, a classification report is also done.

+- visualize_article_vecs.py: used to visualizing plotting the article vectors and the results of the clustering algorithms.

+## Sci-kit Learn related scripts:
+- Contains the implementations of the different ML related algorithms used.
+  - k-means.py
+  - hierarchical_clustering.py
+  - db-scan.py
+  - spectral_clustering.py
+  - random_forest.py
+  - ml_perceptron.py
+  - naive_bayes.py
+  - knn.py
+  - svm.py
+  - logistic_regression.py